marcin-chwedczuk/tetris.js/README.md

 ### Building

-For building this project you will need NodeJS and Gulp.

-Check that you have NodeJS 16.x installed on your system (Gulp is quite slow to add support for newer NodeJS versions, so make sure that you use exactly 16.x):
+NodeJS 16.x and Gulp are required to build this application (Gulp is quite slow to add support for newer NodeJS versions, so please make sure that you use exactly 16.x):
 ```
 $ node --version
 v16.0.0